 "When our beliefs, feelings, and actions concerning our work and the places we live are integrated into our faith, human flourishing increases for everyone."

-Over the last few decades, two major conversations within global Christianity have evolved into movements.
-The City Movement is a little younger but has gained traction globally more quickly than the Faith & Work Movement, which has been developing for many decades.
+Over the last few decades, two major conversations within global Christianity have evolved into distinct movements.
+The City Movement is a little younger but has gained traction and cohesion more quickly than the Faith, Work, and Economics Movement, which has been developing for many decades.